Beta in Mutual Fund

 What is Beta in Mutual Fund?

 The stock prices or the share markets have an index to measure its future.
-This index has either an upward or a downward trend prediction depending upon the market scenario.
+This index is either on upward or downward trend prediction depending upon the market scenario.
 The stock prices are directly proportionate to the performance of the mutual fund.

 Beta is the tool, which derives how sensitive the fund scheme is to the movement of the stock prices.
 Let us say if a mutual fund has a Beta of 1.5 and the Sensex is expected to rise by 10% then the fund will have a return of 15 %.
 At the same time, if the fund is expected to experience a downfall of 10% the fund will lose its value by 15%.
 Beta can be either 1, greater than 1 or less than 1.
 Therefore, as per the stock prices, profits or losses can fluctuate depending upon the value of Beta.